jcsherin/jcsherin.github.io/posts/2025-08-18-bplustree-struct-hack.md

 > int a[] = {1, 2, 3}; // the type of a is "array of 3 int"
 > ```

-The size can be omitted from the array declaration `element[]`.
-The code will compile.
+This means that in C++, the size can be omitted from the final array declaration (e.g. `entries_[]`), and the code will compile, enabling the same pattern.

 ## B+Tree Node Declaration